google/syzkaller/docs/linux/external_fuzzing_usb.md

 Syzkaller uses a list of hardcoded [USB IDs](/sys/linux/init_vusb_ids.go) that are [patched](/sys/linux/init_vusb.go) into the `syz_usb_connect` syzcall by syzkaller runtime.
 One of the ways to make syzkaller target only particular USB drivers is to alter that list.
-The instructions below describe a way to generate syzkaller USB IDs for all USB drivers enabled in your .config.
+The instructions below describe a hackish way to generate syzkaller USB IDs for all USB drivers enabled in your .config.

 1. Apply [this](/tools/syz-usbgen/usb_ids.patch) kernel patch.